Scholarships

 Family Empowerment Scholarship for Students with Unique Abilities

-If you are interested in applying for either the Family Empowerment Scholarship for Educational Options or the Family Empowerment Scholarship for Students with Unique Abilities, please contact one of the two scholarship funding organizations that administers these programs:
+If you are interested in applying for either branch of the Family Empowerment Scholarship Program, please contact one of the two scholarship funding organizations that administers these programs:

 A.A.A.
 Scholarship Foundation- FL, LLC